How can I find work if I don’t speak English well?

 These programs in Ontario can help you improve your language skills, meet people in your profession, and prepare you for the job market.

 Contact a language assessment centre near you to test your language level and to find out where you can take free classes.
-Or you can improve your English or French skills through one of the Government of Canada programs.
+Or you can improve your English or French skills through one of the English as a Second Language (ESL) programs offered by the Government of Canada at a community agency near you.

 Occupation-Specific Language Training (OSLT)